by Lawrence Wittner | Dec 14, 2023 | Peace & Disarmament

 by Citizens for Global Solutions | Jun 3, 2023

-This Q&A panel discussion, hosted by Citizens for Global Solutions (CGS), Youth Fusion, and World Federalist Movement – Institute for Global Policy (WFM-IGP), will consider how progress on environmental protection is hampered by armed conflict, nuclear threats, and the massive diversion of resources into weapons and war.
-In this webinar, we will explore the potential of common security and global governance to foster cooperation to more effectively address climate, peace, and disarmament issues.
-This intergenerational dialogue will bring together youthful energy and innovation with seasoned expertise and experience, actively engaging our audience to build stronger pathways to a peaceful and sustainable future.
+This Q&A panel discussion was hosted by Citizens for Global Solutions (CGS), Youth Fusion, and the World Federalist Movement – Institute for Global Policy (WFM-IGP).
+The series explored the potential of common security and global governance to foster cooperation on climate, peace, and disarmament issues.
+The intergenerational format brought together youthful energy and innovation with seasoned expertise and experience, actively engaging the audience to build stronger pathways to a peaceful and sustainable future.

-- Augusto Lopez-Claros Executive Director, Global Governance Forum.
-Senior Fellow at the Edmund Walsh School of Foreign Service at Georgetown University.
-Former Director of the Global Indicators Group in DEC of the World Bank.
+- Augusto Lopez-Claros, Executive Director, Global Governance Forum; Senior Fellow, Edmund Walsh School of Foreign Service at Georgetown University; Former Director, Global Indicators Group at the World Bank

 Co-Sponsors